Drifting by car, an adrenaline-pumping maneuver for true professionals

 Bottom stroke.
 Mille Miglia, a life and a cat - Giorgio Terruzzi

-The third proposal, on the other hand, is an all-Italian work, both in the signature, which is that of the famous sports journalist Giorgio Terruzzi, and in the story, which traces the exploits of the mythological Alberto Ascari (to whose memory a variant of the circuit of the Monza National Circuit ).
+The third proposal, on the other hand, is an entirely Italian work, both in its signature, which is that of the famous sports journalist Giorgio Terruzzi, and in its story, which retraces the deeds of the mythological Alberto Ascari (to whose memory a variant of the Autodromo Nazionale Monza circuit is dedicated).
 The narrative starts with the surprise victory of the Mille Miglia in 1954 , and then unfolds throughout the driver's life, also analyzing private aspects.
 An exciting journey at full speed.

-Read also: What to give to a Formula 1 fan
+Read also: What to give to a Formula 1 enthusiast

 Virtual Senna - Roberto Boccafogli